Undergraduate Admission

 Are you a Schoolhouse tutor?
 If so, please submit your Schoolhouse portfolio as part of your application to Brown.
 Portfolios may be submitted as an external document via email to documents@brown.edu.
 Please email your portfolio as a PDF document and include your full name and applicant ID in the email.

-To apply for these programs, students must be current juniors in high school and receive a nomination from a school official.
+Students applying for the STARS@Brown Senior Fly-in program must be entering their senior year in high school and receive a nomination from a school official.
 After being nominated, students are encouraged to submit an application and will be considered with a primary focus on academic preparation.
 We invite any and all educators in rural areas to nominate as many high-achieving students as they see fit.
-School officials should visit the STARS College Network events page to nominate students.
-Applications for the 2023-24 school year programs will close on September 15.

 Connect with Us